Below is a “just the facts” rundown of the UK online defamation notice and takedown procedure.

 Defense Busting Opportunity: Failed To Collect Poster’s Contact Information

-Perhaps the most dubious aspect of the UK online defamation takedown and notice system is the user contact requirement.
-If a website operator does not maintain proper records, so to speak, the “bad books” become grounds for invalidating the operator’s defense.
+Perhaps the most dubious aspect of the UK online defamation notice and takedown system is the user contact requirement.
+If a website operator doesn’t maintain proper records, so to speak, the “bad books” become grounds for invalidating the operator’s defense.

-Step Two of the UK Online Defamation Notice and Takedown Procedure: Poster Tells Website Operator To Keep or Remove Statement
+UK Online Defamation Notice and Takedown Procedure Step #3: Poster Tells Website Operator To Keep or Remove Statement

 Posters have until midnight at the end of the day specified in the notification to respond, “which must be the 5th day after the notification is sent.”
 The five-day period does include weekend and bank holidays.